null

 There are two ways we connect the cell pieces in series.

 The more traditional way is to solder the positive of one cell piece to the negative of the next cell piece with a ribbon.
-This can be done by hand or with what's called a stringing machine.
+This is usually done with a stringing machine.
 One or more strings are then placed on the substrate and connected as needed.

 The SMT method starts with a PCB that matches the back contacts of SunPower cell pieces.
 Cell pieces are placed onto the PCB by a modified SMT machine normally used for pick and place of components.
-The PCB and cells are sent through a reflow oven to solidify the connection.
+The PCB and cells are sent through a reflow oven to solidify the connection prior to lamination.

 ^back to top